rjaros/kilua/README.md

 ## Project status

 All main concepts have been tested and all planned frontend and fullstack components are ready.
-Base SSR (server-side-rendering) is implemented for Ktor server, support for other servers will follow.
+Base SSR (server-side-rendering) is implemented for Ktor and Spring Boot servers, support for other servers will follow.
 A Gradle plugin has also been implemented to automate SSR configuration and tasks.

 I'm investigating possible solutions for I18n (internationalization).